Bastion Strategy & Gameplay Guide “Bleep bloop.”

 Stamp of Approval

-- Highest DPS and largest clip in the game, allowing him to reliably wipe out an entire team in seconds
+- Highest DPS and largest magazine in the game, allowing him to reliably wipe out an entire team in seconds

 - Has good self-sustain thanks to Self-Repair